 - Match the Heating Jacket to your available supply power voltage (typically 120v or 220v).

 - Consider if the Intermediate Bulk Container will be heated outside and exposed to the weather.
-All CHR Inc’s Intermediate Bulk Container Heaters are suitable for extended outdoor use WITH the Insulating Lid installed.
+All CHR Inc’s IBC tote heaters are suitable for extended outdoor use WITH the Insulating Lid installed.

 - What temperature is desired for the contents of the Intermediate Bulk Container?